Gralach/detectron_mine/README.md

 # Illegal Mine Detection in Indonesia Using Detectron2
 ## 📑 Project Overview

 This project focuses on detecting illegal mines in Indonesia through object detection and instance segmentation techniques.
 Using Mask R-CNN from the Detectron2 library, the model is trained to identify and classify images into two classes: Illegal and Legal.
-The system aims to automate the detection of mining activities to aid environmental protection efforts and improve monitoring processes.

-Sure!
-Below is a template for your **README.md** file for the illegal mine detection project.
-Feel free to customize it based on any additional details specific to your project.

 ---